 In next tab was changed "Name" to "brgzone" (can be any), "Forward" to "accept", "Masquerading" to On, "MSS clamping" to On, "Covered networks" to "lan" and to "wwan", then was clicked "Save & Apply".

-In menu Network.Diagnostics was pressed "Ping" for the checking of Internet connection.
+In the menu Network.Diagnostics was pressed "Ping" for the checking of Internet connection.

-Note: one of the latest version of OpenWrt OS can used for router Netgear R6220 where function of "bridging" between interfaces is built in.
-But if will be used some router which can only launch an old versions of OpenWrt OS, the "bridging" function must be especially deployed, for example as described in article Video recorder and streamer (wireless IP camera).
+Note: one of the latest versions of OpenWrt OS can be used for router Netgear R6220 where function of "bridging" between interfaces is built in.
+But if some router which can only launch an old version of OpenWrt OS, the "bridging" function must be especially deployed, for example as described in article Video recorder and streamer (wireless IP camera).